-Quentin Tarantino's upcoming film set in Los Angeles in 1969 featuring Manson murder-victim Sharon Tate and her friends features a number of actors playing real-life figures.
+Quentin Tarantino's upcoming film set in Los Angeles in 1969, featuring Manson murder-victim Sharon Tate and her friends, has a number of actors playing real-life figures.

 Quentin Tarantino's upcoming film, Once Upon a Time in Hollywood, travels back to 1969 and features real-life characters like actress Sharon Tate, cult leader Charles Manson and his followers.

 The story follows Rick Dalton (Leonardo DiCaprio), a former star of a Western TV series, and his longtime stunt double, Cliff Booth (Brad Pitt), who are struggling to make it in a Hollywood they don't recognize anymore.

 Tarantino describes the fictional tale as "a story that takes place in Los Angeles in 1969, at the height of hippy Hollywood," but many of the movie's famous cast are portraying real-world historical figures.
 Below, read more about the cast and who they play in the film, which is scheduled to hit theater next year

 Sharon Tate was an actress who appeared in various television roles throughout the 1960s before transitioning to film.
 She married filmmaker Roman Polanski in 1968.
 The following year, she was murdered by the Manson Family at her home in Los Angeles.
 She was pregnant with her and Polanski's child at the time.

 Robbie portrays the late actress in Tarantino's film, following other turns as real-life figures in last year's I, Tonya and this year's Mary Queen of Scots.